2020 IIHF World U18 Championships: Top Division

 The tournament was to be held from 16 to 26 April 2020 in Plymouth and Ann Arbor, United States, but was cancelled by the IIHF.

+Originally, in June 2020, the IIHF allowed the hosts of the 2020 tournaments to host in 2021.
+However, with the pandemic-related restrictions still in place in the state of Michigan, in March 2021, the IIHF moved the tournament to Dallas.

 Preliminary round

 All times are local (UTC–4).